ethereum-optimism/SUPs/README.md

 The "running code" part is encouraged by the requirement for SUPs to run on a set of Alphanets and Betanets according to the [OP Stack release process](https://github.com/ethereum-optimism/pm/blob/main/docs/release-process.md).
-For a SUP to be in scope for the OPD call, an implementation must have at least run on an Alphanet and thereby achieved `Candidate` staus.
+For a SUP to be in scope for the OPD call, an implementation must have achieved `Candidate` status (at a minimum) by having run on an Alphanet.

 ### Roles